 Susceptibility to heat loss is greater in infants and children because of a large surface area relative to body mass and less subcutaneous tissue.
 A neutral external thermal environment is crucial during CPR and postresuscitation.
 Hypothermia with core temperature < 35° C makes resuscitation more difficult.

 Upper airway anatomy is different in children.
 The head is large with a small face, mandible, and external nares, and the neck is relatively short.
 The tongue is large relative to the mouth, and the larynx lies higher in the neck and is angled more anteriorly.
 The epiglottis is long, and the narrowest portion of the trachea is inferior to the vocal cords at the cricoid ring, allowing the use of uncuffed endotracheal tubes.
 In younger children, a straight laryngoscope blade generally allows better visualization of the vocal cords than a curved blade because the larynx is more anterior and the epiglottis is more floppy and redundant.
+Current available evidence does not support improved patient outcomes from advanced airway interventions as compared to bag-mask ventilation in infants and children during out-of-hospital cardiac arrest.

 If there is no advanced airway in place in infants and children undergoing resuscitation, the recommended compression:ventilation ratio is 30:2 if only a single rescuer is present and 15:2 if more than one rescuer is present.
 This recommendation is in contrast to adults where the compression:ventilation ratio is always 30:2 and is independent of the number of rescuers.